SNF-Root/VPD-ICPMS/README.md

   ### Ender 3 S1 3D Printer
   The Ender 3 is a super popular, low cost, easily modifiable 3D printer chosen for its large support community and easily accessible components.

-  **Ordering notes**: Feel free to purchase the Ender 3 from any website you see fit.
+  **Ordering notes**: Feel free to purchase the Ender 3 from any website.
 Note that there are different versions of the Ender 3 (Ender 3s, Ender 3 pro, etc...)
-Make sure you purchase the Ender 3s to ensure the syringe head 3D prints fit the gantry.
-If you do order from a different supplier, make sure it comes with a MicroSD card or you order one seperately.
+Make sure you purchase the Ender 3 to ensure the syringe head 3D prints fit the gantry.
+If you do order from a different supplier, make sure it comes with a MicroSD card (or you order a micro SD card seperately).

-  **Alternatives**: Using any other 3D printer will almost certainly mean a complete redesign of all mechanical components, including the clean enclosure (unless the alternative printer is smaller).
-Additionally, the scan programs would no longer work, meaning you'd need to generate your own (which should be easy using the program builder script included in this repo, but is still worth noting).
-If there were one component in this build we'd suggest not replacing, it's the Ender 3s printer.
+  **Alternatives**: Using any other 3D printer will almost certainly mean a complete redesign of all mechanical components, including the clean enclosure (unless the alternative printer is smaller than the Ender 3).
+Additionally, the scan programs would no longer work, meaning you'd need to generate your own (which should be easy using the program builder script included in this repo, but is still an additional step).
+If there were one component in this build we'd suggest not replacing, it's the Ender 3 printer.

   ### Filament
   **Ordering notes**: Any brand of 3D printer filament will work just fine.
 Because the 3D prints will never come in contact with the scan solution, it does not matter what plastic you use.
 We recommend PLA for its ease of printing.
+However, PolyMax filament from PolyMaker has repeatedly proven itself as the most durable filament based on our testing, so we think it's worth purchasing.

   **Alternatives**: If yo're feeling ambitious, some/all 3D printed components can be machined out of teflon.
 This will provide excellent chemical resistance and durability.
 Stanford actually has a version of the scanner with custom machined teflon components.
+Finding a teflon machine shop, creating engineering drawings, and managing the manufacturing process is not discussied in this guide.
 </details>